jevju/Report-Template/README.md

 $ rm master.zip
 ```

-Build project and convert to pdf
+Build project and convert to pdf.
+Might be necessary to run a couple of times to get the pagenumbering correct.
 ```bash
 $ pdflatex report.tex
 ```